Survivorship Starts Day One

 Complementary therapies, in concert with traditional therapies, provide holistic, patient-centered care encompassing mind, body and spirit.

-CIOS endorses acupuncture in clinical research trials at the GHS Cancer Institute and by referrals to Oriental Medicine Associates.
-Cancer survivors are eligible for a free 15-minute consultation with Will Hendry, DOM, to learn more about acupuncture/oriental medicine.
+CIOS endorses acupuncture in clinical research trials at the GHS Cancer Institute and by referrals to Integrative Health Partners.
+Cancer survivors are eligible for a free 15-minute consultation with Dr. William Hendry, DAOM, to learn more about acupuncture/oriental medicine.
 Call (864) 365-6156 to schedule your free consultation.

 Systematic manipulation of muscles and connective tissues that improves blood flow to the heart and lymph flow throughout the body.
 Massage therapy is provided by a certified oncology-trained massage therapist.
 To schedule an appointment or for additional information, call (864) 455-4231.